truvhq/quickstart/README.md

 Once you have entered your credentials and moved to the next screen, you have succesfully done your first verification.

-The API call will be executed and the data will be loaded into the fields of the form.
+The API call will be executed and the data will be loaded into the form.

 ## No verification

-Now click `Add employer` button, search for a company, eg `Facebook` and select any provider.
+Click the `Add employer` button, search for a company (e.g., `Facebook`) and select a provider.

-Click exit icon at the top right of the widget and you'll see the empty form.
+Click the exit icon at the top right of the widget and you'll see the empty form.

 ## Successful administration

-If using the `admin` product type, after opening the Quickstart app running locally click the `Connect` button and select any provider.
+If using the `admin` product, after opening the Quickstart app running locally, click the `Connect` button and select any provider.
 Enter `Skx8LTnyrLiw4SYk8xfkRwOt5OGQbNulypqdsqd` for the API Key and click `submit`.
-The API call will be executed and the data will be loaded into the drop downs.
+The API call will be executed and the data will be loaded into the drop-down input.

 # What happened under the hood
 ## Token exchange flow